-Nirvana Meratnia is assistant professor at the Pervasive Systems
+Meratnia is associate professor in the Pervasive Systems group at the

 Her research interests are in the area of distributed data processing and reasoning in wireless sensor networks, smart and collaborative objects, wearable computing, and cyber physical systems.

 Greener house through a self-learning, privacy-aware user-centric energy-aware

 wireless monitoring and control system), and